CartoDB/odyssey.js/documentation.md

 Odyssey.js is an open-source tool that allows you to combine maps, narratives, and other multimedia into a beautiful story.
 Creating new stories is simple, requiring nothing more than a modern web-browser and an idea.
 You enhance the narrative and multimedia of your stories using Actions (e.g. map movements, video and sound control, or the display or new content) that will let you tell your story in an exciting new way.
 Use our Templates to control the overall look and feel of your story in beautifully designed layouts.

 Experts can also add custom Templates and Actions by following our contribution guide.
-We are excited about adding YouTube, Soundcloud, and Twitter based Actions, if you can help let us know!
+We are excited about adding YouTube, Vimeo, Soundcloud, and Twitter based Actions, if you can help let us know!

 The library is open source and freely available to use in your projects.